 Discussion

 Even after being repeated up to 8 times across 8 different individuals, vocalizations retained a resemblance to the environmental sound that motivated them.
 This resemblance remained even after the vocalizations were transcribed into orthographic forms.
-For vocal imitations, but not for transcriptions, this resemblance was stronger for the category of environmental sound than the actual seed sound, suggesting that iterated imitation produces vocalizations that are interpreted by naïve listeners in a more categorical way.
-Iterated imitation appears to strip the vocalizations of some of the characteristics that individuate each particular sound while maintaining some category-based resemblance (even though participants were never informed about the meaning of the vocalizations and were not trying to communicate).
+For vocal imitations, but not for transcriptions, this resemblance was stronger for the category of environmental sound than the specific seed sound, suggesting that iterated imitation produces vocalizations that are interpreted by naïve listeners in a more categorical way.
+Iterated imitation appears to strip the vocalizations of some of the characteristics that individuate each particular sound while maintaining some category-based resemblance.
+This happens even though participants were never informed about the meaning of the vocalizations and were not trying to communicate.

 Transcriptions of the vocalizations, like the vocalizations themselves, were able to be matched to the original environmental sounds at levels above chance.
 Unlike vocalizations, the transcriptions continued to be matched more accurately to the true seed compared to the general category.
 That is, transcription appears to impact specific and category-level information equally.
 One possible explanation of the difference between the acoustic and orthographic forms of this task is that the process of transcribing a non- linguistic vocalization into a written word encourages transcribers to emphasize individuating information about the vocalization.
-However, the fact that transcriptions of imitations can be matched back to other category members (Category match questions) suggests that transcriptions still carry some category information, so this is not a complete explanation of our results.
-Another possible reason is that by selecting only the most frequent transcriptions, we unintentionally excluded less frequent transcriptions that were nonetheless more diagnostic of category information.
+However, this does not provide a complete explanation of our results: the fact that transcriptions of imitations can be matched back to other category members (Category match questions) suggests that transcriptions still do carry some category information, so this is not a complete explanation of our results.
+Another possibility is that by selecting only the most frequent transcriptions, we unintentionally excluded less frequent transcriptions that were more diagnostic of category information.

 Experiments 1 and 2 document a process of gradual change from an imitation of an environmental sound to a more word-like form.
-But do these emergent words function like other words in the language?
-In Experiment 3, we test the suitability of words taken from the beginning and end of transmission chains in serving as category labels in a category learning task.
+But do these emergent words function like other words in a language?
+In Experiment 3, we test the suitability of imitations taken from the beginning and end of transmission chains in serving as category labels in a category learning task.

 Experiment 3: Suitability of created words as category labels